manan-cpu/Space_Shooter-Game/README.md

 ## Credits

 - **Game Developer:** Your Name
 - **Game Assets:** Images and sounds sourced from free repositories and custom-created.

 ## License

+This game is open-source.
+Feel free to fork, modify, and contribute to the project.

+- **Game Assets:** Images and sounds sourced from free repositories and custom-created.

+## License